Considering spaying or neutering your German Shepherd?

 For females, spaying eliminates the risk of ovarian and uterine cancers and greatly reduces the likelihood of mammary tumors, especially if done before their first heat cycle.

 For males, neutering prevents testicular cancer and lowers the risk of prostate issues.
-These preventative measures can lead to a longer, healthier life for your dog, giving you peace of mind that you are protecting them from severe health issues in the future.
+These preventative measures can lead to a longer, healthier life for your family dog, giving you peace of mind that you are protecting them from severe health issues in the future.

 2. Prevention of Pyometra and Other Infections